pu2clr/SI4735/examples/SI47XX_05_ATTINY85/README.md

-# Examples of using the Si4735 Arduino Library on ATtiny84
+# Examples of using the Si4735 Arduino Library on ATtiny85

+This folder shows how you can use de Si4735 Arduino Library on the very small ATtiny85.

 # SI47XX 08 - AM/FM receiver with ATtiny85

 This example implements an AM and FM receiver using the ATtiny85 as the master MCU.